 A wildly unconventional film recently lured moviegoers back to theaters.
 Searching, the feature debut for writer-director Aneesh Chaganty, is told entirely through a computer screen — FaceTime calls, news stories, old home videos and YouTube videos.
-In an interview with Screen Rant, Chaganty expressed that the filmmaking approach used in the film was a
+In an interview with Screen Rant, Chaganty expressed that the filmmaking approach used in the film was afresh structure.

 Chaganty said, “If we were to execute that, maybe it would feel like the first time this has ever been accomplished.”